IT007-2025-Nhom20/ImageAutomate/docs/CropBlock.md

 Top coordinate of crop origin (pixels).
 Used in Rectangle mode.

 ### Width
 Crop width in pixels.
-Required for Rectangle mode.
+Required for all mode.

 ### Height
 Crop height in pixels.
-Required for Rectangle mode.
+Required for all mode.

 ### AnchorPosition
 Used when CropMode = Anchor.
 Supported values: